FireShadow05/atari-pixels/solution.md

 ### If you had to write a paper on the project, what else needs to be done?
 As already mentioned I would like to extend it to create a generalized architeccture that can create any atari game and also at the same time Instead of just creating a world model, I would like to test out the concept of making the world model learn the best actions given a current state.
 This will have two advantages, It would help in enriching the understanding of the world model about the entire game and also It could be used to train RL Agents or in other things like rewards, etc.

+### Use of AI
+I have used LLMs only for help in the coding part, but for ideation and this report I haven't used LLMs.